 Alerts are sent when a tweet scores much higher than your search’s baseline, which is calculated from the last 3 days of data or the first 20k mentions.
 Tweets are scored on the account’s engagement level and network size (number of tweets, follower count, and following count).

 When influential Twitter handle mentions your company, competitors, or industry, it can directly or indirectly impact your organization.
 The Twitter Influencer alert allows you to stay on top of influential Twitter handles that mention your keywords.
 Engage with influencers who are mentioning you and potentially create new partnerships, understand what could cause your search terms to trend, and mitigate potential risks.

 Pro tip: if an influencer mentions your brand, use Engage to track if your social profiles receive an increase in followers.

-Alerts are sent each time a new mention appears in the selected search.
-Maximum of 200 alerts are sent per hour.
-Stay tuned to learn more--this Alert is coming early 2021!
+Alerts are sent each time a new mention appears in the selected search, with a maximum of 200 alerts sent each hour.

 System Alerts will notify you when an action has been completed or when a task has been assigned to you.

 System Alerts are designed to be automatically 'turned on' for all users.
 You can opt-out of any alerts you don't wish to receive via the Alerts page, select System and deselect the alerts.

 Types of System Alerts: